What is it?

 The information is evaluated by the law enforcement personnel.
-Investigations are begun immediately and must follow the same rules and constitutional guidelines as any law enforcement investigation;
+Investigations begin immediately and must follow the same rules and constitutional guidelines as any law enforcement investigation.

 Rewards will be paid only if the informant states that a reward is desired prior to any investigation.
 Actually, most wildlife enthusiasts don't want a reward -- they just want the criminals stopped!